gruns/blagoblag/content/drafts/devops-vs-platform-engineering.rst

 -------

-This brings us back to DevOps?
+This brings us back to DevOps.
 How does DevOps compare to a platform?
 DevOps is all about ad-hoc.
 And the way I know this is that no two organizations on the planet use the same Chef cookbook for deploying a Django application.
 Your deployment is encoded in software, and that's good, but it's ad hoc and varies